 Eddleston Primary lies to the East of the beautiful rural Village of Eddleston, located at the end of Burnside Road.
 We moved to our current school location in April 1992, where the school building faces South and commands outstanding and very picturesque views of the rolling Tweeddale hills.

 Entry to our school is through a welcoming and very spacious Reception Hall.
-The large teaching areas are open plan by design with Class Bays arranged around a central 'Interaction Area' which hosts an I.C.T Suite and well-resourced Library.
+The large teaching areas are open plan by design with Class Bays arranged around a central 'Interaction Area' which hosts an I.C.T Suite, learning area and well-resourced woodland themed Library.

-At the opposite end of the school is a large and bright 'General Purpose' Room (Which is used for P.E lessons, assemblies and a dining space).
+At the opposite end of the school is our general purpose hall (which is used for P.E lessons, music lessons, assemblies and a dining space).

-We also have a 'Noisy /quiet' room which is used for small group activities with pupils.
+We also have a Support for Learning room which is used for small group learning activities with pupils.
 Next to this, a well-resourced staff learning/teaching Resource room can be found, which is situated across from the main School Office.

 Entrance to the school for our infant pupils is through a separate entrance to the right hand side of the school building.
 Our junior and senior pupils enter and exit the school building through the main Reception Hall.

 Pupils benefit from separate toilets and cloakrooms for our P1-4 and P5-7 classes located at either side of the Class Bays.